ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 accuracy or full conversational reasoning is claimed.
 The representative checks are executable with `python -m poc.evaluate_search` and retained under `poc/evaluation/`; they are scenario checks, not a statistical relevance benchmark.

+Exact names mean dashboard display names.
+Aliases are not automatically equivalent: the catalog's `Postgres` name selects that entry, while `PostgreSQL` can match descriptions of related software.
+Follow-up inheritance covers the documented license and recorded-test filters; arbitrary language/attribute follow-ups are not implemented.
+The team should include these limits in acceptance decisions.

 Configuration: `ARM_KB_SEARCH_URL` (default documented endpoint), optional `ARM_KB_API_TOKEN` (server-side environment only).
 The local run currently needs